wnfs-wg/spec/rationale/hamt.md

 There exist various lookup-efficient, immutable tree data structures.
 We took a look at Merkle Search Trees and Patter-Oriented-Split Trees.

 What makes these trees useful is their ability to handle non-uniform key distributions.
-This doesn't apply to our use-case in private WNFS, because we're using namefilter hashes as the HAMT keys.
+This doesn't apply to our use-case in private WNFS, because we're using `NameAccumulator` hashes as the HAMT keys.

 ## [Splay Trees](https://en.wikipedia.org/wiki/Splay_tree)